The Bankrate promise

 Unlike term insurance, there is no end date to adjustable life insurance, and the policy builds up a cash value that represents a portion of your premium that is placed in a savings vehicle by your insurer.
 If you decide you no longer need insurance and surrender your policy, you will receive a portion of that cash value, minus administrative fees.

 How does adjustable life insurance work?

-When you purchase an adjustable life policy, premiums are determined based on your age, health and other factors.
-By paying into an adjustable life insurance, you are assured a death benefit to be paid to the beneficiary of your choice.
+When you purchase an adjustable life policy, premiums are determined based on your age, health and other risk-determining factors.
+By continuously paying into an adjustable life insurance, you are assured a death benefit to be paid to the beneficiary of your choice.
 In addition, you gain a portion that your insurer invests on your behalf, earning you a small amount of interest.
 This is called the cash value.

 Flexible premiums in adjustable life insurance

-As the cash value grows, you can choose to put it towards your premiums.
-This can be useful if your employment lapses and you’re able to use the cash value to sustain payments in the interim.
+As the cash value component grows, you can choose to put it towards paying your premiums.
+This can be useful if your employment lapses, as you could use the cash value to sustain payments in the interim.
 However, if the cash value drops to zero and you cannot pay the premiums, you would have to surrender the policy.
 You should also keep in mind that borrowing against your cash value reduces the death benefit your beneficiaries would receive if you do not pay it back.

 You can also borrow money from your insurer using the cash value component as collateral, which some individuals prefer to borrowing money from a bank.
 Depending on your insurer and circumstances, the interest rate your insurance company gives you may be lower than a bank’s.

 Adjustable life insurance also gives you the option to adjust your death benefit amount.
 With other types of life insurance, the face value of your policy is fixed.
 With adjustable life insurance, however, you can raise and lower the death benefit as you need to.
 However, if the increase in your death benefit is large, your life insurance company may require additional medical exams and increase your premiums.